 Any pet owner would be alarmed to see bright red spots on their beloved pet.
 At first glance these red, circular marks may make you worry about ringworm.
 After the marks spread into a "bullseye" shape, Lyme disease is a greater concern.

 Luckily, the pesky bites usually don't point to something serious.
 They’re the result of black fly bites, and they’re particularly common this time of year.

 Spring and early summer are peak time for black fly bites

 Our vets see many cases of black fly bites this time of year, fielding dozens of calls from concerned pet owners.
-Even if you use a regular flea and tick preventatives, your dog may still get bitten.
+Even if you use a regular flea and tick preventative, your dog may still get bitten.
 Thankfully, black fly bites aren’t usually a serious medical concern.

 Black fly bites typically heal without treatment.
 While they can be sore or itchy, pets recover within a few days.
 As with any skin lesion, keep the area clean using a pet-safe soap and antibacterial cream, and prevent your pet from licking or scratching.

 Nickle-sized, bright red circles with a dot in the middle (like a bullseye)

 Can occur anywhere on the body, but typically appear on the stomach or inner thighs

 - Pets usually show minor irritation, but not painful when touched